biodaq/biovision/share/matlab/readme.md

 ## example description

+* info.m:  (low level)
-* info.m: check all devices on USB and print the *idn? string
+ check all devices on USB and print the *idn? string
+* multidaq.m: (high level interface for one device)
+ convenience class for simple measurements
+* demo1.m:  (high level)
+demo for the convenience class
+* getTdfData.m:
+utily to read *.tdf files produced by multiDaq.exe.
+* viewTdf.m
+example how to use getTdfData.m

+The low level functions are more powerful and flexibel.
+You can manage multiple devices and triggers.